ucan-wg/delegation/README.md

 When a selector resolves to a collection (an array or map), quantifiers provide a way to extend `and` and `or` to their contents.
 Attempting to quantify over a non-collection MUST return false and MUST NOT throw an exception.

 Quantifying over an array is straightforward: it MUST apply the inner statement to each array value.
-Quantifying over a map MUST extract the values (discarding the keys), and then MUST proceed onthe values the same as if it were an array.
+Quantifying over a map MUST extract the values (discarding the keys), and then MUST proceed on the values the same as if it were an array.

 | Operator | Argument(s)             | Example                         |
 |----------|-------------------------|---------------------------------|